littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

+v?.? (?/?/?) - Technobarbarism Update
+Adding major new advanced civic: Technobarbarism
+Adds a new origin: Ancient Technology

 v5.9 (2/27/24) - Eridanus (3.11) Update
 -Fixed what was needed for compatibility with Stellaris 3.11 (Eridanus) -Dealt with removed techs: